tanner-johnson2718/3D_ToolChain/Calibration_Test_Prints/README.md

 **NOTE** The goal here is NOT to get the Z values close to 0, its to get them as close to each other as possible.
 Z = 0 is measured at center of build plate not the corners.

+## Linear Extrusion Test

+After tuning the Z offset and ensuring a level Bed, on can do a simple test to verify the above and make sure filament will stick to the bed.
+This can be done by simply extruding a line of material onto the bed (at various locations if one so chooses).
+To do this we need to specify the following values:

+* $d_f$ : Diameter of filament (usually 1.75mm)

 ## Temp_Tower
 Slice temp tower STL using current printer configs.
 Use the temp_adj.py script to insert temp adjustments at the layers where temp is supposed to change.
 Printed object should show what temp is optimal (minimal stringing, cleanest extrusions, crisp letters, etc).
 Temp tower STLs included in this directory.